 10 stores that should open a location in Toronto

-Currently, the jewelry company single-handedly responsible for making thin knuckle-height rings into a fashion craze has only one store (in their native Williamsburg, Brooklyn).
-But if they ever decide to expand, we think their mix of sweetly minimalist jewelry and gifts would fit right in on, say, Roncesvalles.
-You can still find a few of their pieces here in town at Easy Tiger and A2Zane.
+This ultra-cool jewellery company is single-handedly responsible for making thin knuckle-height rings into a fashion craze.
+It currently only has only two stores, both in Brooklyn.
+You can still find a few of the brand's pieces locally, however, at Easy Tiger and A2Zane.

 No, it's not a clothing or design store, but Canadians have been driven as far as piracy in order to get their fix of this U.S. grocery chain's wares.
-Cult favourites include pumpkin butter, chocolate-covered potato chips, and this writer's personal favourite, their lemon pepper fettucine.
+Cult favourites include pumpkin butter, chocolate-covered potato chips and their lemon pepper fettucine.
 Mmm.